-Welcome to the MCH Innovations Database, a searchable database of effective practices that positively impact maternal and child health.
+Welcome to the MCH Innovations Database, a searchable database of effective practices grounded in practice-based evidence that positively impact maternal and child health.
 Practices are assessed along a practice continuum and receive a designation of Cutting-Edge, Emerging, Promising, or Best depending on the amount of evidence demonstrating their work’s impact, among other criteria.
-Search for a specific entry by name or use the filter options below to search by topic.
-Note: The dropdowns will only show states that have associated entries in the database.

 Maternal and Child Health Programs & Child Welfare: A New Partnership in Connecticut to Improve Child Outcomes

 This training practice increased the knowledge of Child Welfare staff in Connecticut on young child development and recognizing developmental milestones, how to identify red flags, document those interactions, concerns, and make beneficial referrals.